ayghri/TRPO-ATARI/README.md

 # TRPO-ATARI

-TRPO implemenation on the Atari Learning Environement (ALE), done as a RL project </br>
+TRPO implementation on the Atari Learning Environement (ALE), done as a RL project </br>
 The ALE environment part was based on :
 <ol>
 <li> DQN : https://github.com/devsisters/DQN-tensorflow </li>